 What is relief carving?

 Contents hide What is the difference between relief carving and other techniques?
-Types of relief carving Low relief carving High relief carving.
-Deep relief...
+Types of relief carving High relief carving.
+Relief carving tools Best wood...
 What is relief carving?

 If you are looking for a new hobby and wondering what to do at home in quarantine coronavirus has caused, relief carving might just be the right choice for you.
 Relief wood carving is an artistic craft of creating beautiful shapes on a flat wooden panel.